 We mounted our inverter to the outside of the partition that separates the electrical enclosure from the storage area under the bench.

 Next, we ran wire from the switch to an inline fuse holder with 100A fuse.
-We used one of Renogy's ANL fuse holders and replaced the 30A fuse it came with.
-From there, we connected to the positive terminal on the back of the inverter.
+We used one of Renogy’s ANL fuse holders and replaced the 30A fuse it came with.
+From there, we connected a wire from the fuse holder to the positive terminal on the back of the inverter.

 The negative wire goes directly from the negative battery post to the negative terminal on the back of the inverter.